ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: getVerbose()

-   Returns the current value of the verbose flag.
+   :return: Current value of the verbose flag.
+   :rtype: bool

    .. deprecated:: 3.0 Use :data:`objc.options` instead

 .. function:: setUseKVOForSetattr(yesOrNo)

+   :param bool yesOrNo: Default value for the *__useKVO__* attribute of classes defined after this call.
+   :return: The previous value
+   :rtype: bool

    Sets the default value for the *__useKVO__* attribute on classes defined after this call.
 Returns the previous value.

-   When the *__useKVO__* attribute of a class is true instances of the class will generate Key-Value Observation notifications when setting attributes from Python.
+   .. deprecated:: 3.0 Use :data:`objc.options` instead

 .. function:: getUseKVOForSetattr()

-   Returns the default value for the *__useKVO__* attribute on classes.
+   :return: The default value for the *__useKVO__* attribute on classes.
+   :rtype: bool

    .. deprecated:: 3.0 Use :data:`objc.options` instead